Common Questions - Bluerxalatenn

 Medicare prescription drug coverage provides peace of mind by protecting you from unexpected drug expenses.
 Once you become Medicare eligible, you are required to have creditable prescription drug coverage.
 Failure to enroll in a Part D plan when you become Medicare eligible will result in the assessment of a Late Enrollment Penalty (LEP).
 This penalty will be added to your Part D premium.

 To enroll in BlueRx you must be a resident of Tennessee.
-You must also be entitled to Medicare Part A and/or enrolled in Medicare Part B due to age or disability.
+You must also be enrolled in Medicare Part A and/or enrolled in Medicare Part B due to age or disability.
 Our contract with CMS is renewed annually and the availability of coverage beyond the current contract year is not guaranteed.

 If you have more than one address, you will need to provide your permanent physical address on your application.
-This address must match your primary address as listed with Social Security and Medicare.
 Your address will be used to determine your product eligibility and plan premiums.
 Failure to report your correct address can delay the processing of your application or result in the loss of coverage.
-If needed, you may also provide an alternate address (such as a Post Office Box) where you prefer to receive mailings.
+If needed, you may also provide an alterate address (such as a Post Office Box) for billing and/or correspondence.

 You are allowed to make changes to your plan every year during the Annual Election Period (AEP).
 This is offered between October 15 and December 7, and all changes will be effective on January 1 of the following year.